 BMW preferred to have two suppliers for all parts, and the spokes were no exception.

-Most had the four leaf clover mark on the head of the spoke.
+Most had the four-leaf clover mark on the head of the spoke.
 According to Mark Huggett, that is the trademark of Berg Union.
 Later they used Alpina, from Italy.
 They have a large “A” on the head.

 You can see that the spoke is thicker near the head.
 Some BMW spokes had this, and some were the same diameter along the entire length.
 That shoulder is “swaged” or squeezed to make it thicker.

-The /2 BMW spoke bushings
+The /2 BMW spoke bushings.

 The brass bushing on the left is a stock item on the /2 BMW.
 The early ones were just plain brass, and the later ones were cadmium plated.
 The bushing on the right was removed from a BMW hub.
-It is slightly larger and has the cutout so that it can slide onto a spoke.
+It is slightly larger and has a cutout so that it can slide onto a spoke.
 I can’t remember the story.

 The shoulders fit into the notches in the bushings.